 Opening a Veterinary Clinic

-Creating a business plan should be the first step in the planning process for any business, whether it is animal related or not.
-The business plan should detail many topics including the type of clinic you intend to operate, the size of the operation, staffing needs, services that will be offered, marketing plans, funding sources, financial projections for the next three to five years, and other such considerations.
+Once you have these key people in place, creating a business plan should be the first step.
+The business plan should address the type of clinic you intend to operate, the size of the operation, staffing needs, services that will be offered, marketing plans, funding sources, and financial projections for the next three to five years.

-Veterinarians must apply for federal and state narcotics licenses for drug dispensation.
-They must also comply with OSHA rules, pay all state board fees, obtain a business license to operate in their local jurisdiction, and secure a tax identification number.
-Specific requirements can vary, so it is important to research the requirements in your area.
+Veterinarians also must apply for federal and state narcotics licenses for drug dispensation.
+They must pay state board fees, obtain a business license to operate in their local jurisdiction, and secure a tax identification number.

 Once the location is secured and all necessary permits acquired, the clinic needs to be outfitted with a variety of supplies, medical equipment, laboratory instruments, and drugs.
 Some clinics also choose to offer pet food, pet supplies, and other over the counter items.

 Many vets enlist the help of marketing professionals to assist with the key task of promoting the business’ opening.
 The first step is to name the business and create a signature logo, both of which will be critical for all advertisements, building signage, and the website.
 Vet clinics also should consider using social media accounts, direct mail advertising, local magazine advertisements, radio or TV coverage of the clinic’s opening, and network with other animal businesses for referrals.

 Once everything is in place, the final step is to open the doors and make sure that members of your community know that you are open for business.
 If a good marketing plan is in place you should be well on your way to establishing a successful practice.